joe-at-da/face-swap/docs/audio_processing_pipeline.md

    - Downloading HLS streams is dependent on network conditions
    - Parliament TV streams can be large and high-quality

-2. **Encoding Process**:
+2. **Encoding Process** (Optimized):
+   - **NEW**: Primary approach uses stream copy (no encoding) for maximum speed
-   - Using libmp3lame with quality level 2 prioritizes audio quality over speed
+   - When encoding is necessary, uses libmp3lame with quality level 3 (optimized balance)
-   - Higher quality settings are more CPU-intensive
+   - Multi-threading enabled with `-threads auto` for better CPU utilization
+   - Quality level 3 provides good audio quality while being significantly faster than level 2

 3. **Sequential Processing**:
    - While video and audio downloads happen in parallel, segment processing is sequential